prathyaksh03/tsp_real/README.md

 The solution displayed indicates the information as to which customer will be served by which pickup locations and depots.

 Please run the program to see the solution output.

+To run the program please go to class com.real.vrp.drone.App.java The output is also placed in output folder in text format.